 My own photography turned more and more to abstract images either captured from nature, or contrived on the table top.

 Today, the "Canon F1n" is in a cupboard.
 I couldn't bear to get rid of it - had so much fun using it.
 I kept a couple of lenses, but practically everything else I gave to the Disabled Photographers' Society.

 The great change in recent years has been the development of digital techniques.
 For a several years I scanned negatives and transparencies and used various versions of Photoshop to work on them.
 I told myself that I would finally go digital when the price came down and the resolution went up.
 I set set my entry level at £1000 for 10 megapixels.
 Well, my bluff was called and I bacame the proud owner of a Canon 40D with a 17-85mm zoom.

 As time went on, the weight of the equipment bacame to much.
 So, taking advantage of the improvements in sensors, I downsized to an Olympus Micro Four-Thirds system.
 I have an Olympus body and a few of zooms covering the 35mm equivalent of 24mm to 300mm.

 Having been a resident of Cyberworld for many years, I finally decided that I should have a web site.
 Everyone else has one and I didn't want to be left out.
 Then, of course, I am interested in Photography and rather liked the idea of sharing some images.

 For a little quiet amusement, I have added some extracts from a Photographic Newsletter from several years ago when I was a member of Reading Camera Club.

 A note to the geeks out there.
 Graphics for this site were produced using Photoshop.
-The HTML was hand coded using, that is a pain, but then I discovered Cascading Style Sheets!
+The HTML was hand coded using.
+That was a pain until I discovered Cascading Style Sheets.